-Student accounts have 1 GB of disk space on the network drive and may print 200 pages per class per guarter at no charge.
+Student accounts have 1 GB of disk space on the network drive and may print 200 pages per class per quarter at no charge.
 No additional printing is allowed.

 Accounts are automatically created for all eligible students each quarter or can be requested at the Student Services Office.
-Hours may vary each quarter.
-Visit the PIC Lab website for the current schedule.
-Reduced hours during finals week.